 Enjoy!

-Serve the bread with butter or a small plate of olive oil and Italian spices.
-It would make a perfect pairing to this Italian Bean Soup.
 My husband is so happy when I make a big pot of soup and we enjoy a simple supper of soup, bread, and wine.
 Always wine!
-Check out The California Wine Club's Premier Series, the most popular of all the clubs.
-Who needs to leave the house to get their wine?

-I recently made a pot of chicken immune boosting soup, and my whole family devoured it.
 This bread would have been wonderful with it, too.
 I love sopping up the soup with the bread.
-Now I'm suddenly hungry for soup.
+Now I’m suddenly hungry for soup.
 And bread.
+This bread is also one of the best sides for French Onion soup!

-Bread from scratch has really made a comeback with everyone having stay-at-home orders.
-I've been enjoying being home and cooking more.
-If you've tried any good bread recipes, please let me know as I'm experimenting.
-I brought back a large bag of za'atar from Jordan and I'm thinking that might be next.
-Stay tuned!
+I’ve been enjoying being home and cooking more.
+If you’ve tried any good bread recipes, please let me know as I’m experimenting.

 Rosemary Garlic Bread Recipe